 Although the restrictive interventions are individualized, there are specific restrictions on interventions.
 Interventions used must not be abusive, aversive, coercive, for convenience, disciplinary, demeaning, prone or supine restraints, pain compliance, punishment, or retaliatory.
-Interventions cannot be provider or setting driven.
-Restrictive interventions may only be applied if they are the least restrictive method for addressing the identified risk and consent to by the individual.
-Practices that result in involuntary seclusion or isolation of an individual are not permitted.
+Interventions cannot

 Restrictive interventions which include the use of restraints by a paid caregiver apply in any setting.
 See "The use of restraints is permitted during the course of the delivery of waiver services under items G-2-a-i and G-2-a-ii".